kdh4646/IF_Travel_THEN_Plan_ITTP/README.md

       Floating Action Button
     </kbd>
     .
-Created setting options, which include changing background color and languages.
+- Created setting options, which include changing background color and languages.
-Chosen to use Google Maps since it provides user friendly functions such as finding fastest way and alternatvie methods to arrive at destination.
+- Opt for Google Maps as it offers user-friendly functions such as locating the fastest route and suggesting alternative methods to reach users' destination.

-This project mainly used database, floating action button, list, calendar, GPS and so on.
-Everything is done.
-I choose to use Google Maps to navigate and search the route and location since it contains fastest way function, provides alternative methods to arrive destination such as subways, buses and so on and user friendly.
-Tests are successfully done.
-I used and tested application when I traveled, and it worked fine.

-Travel Planner Application ITTP, Mobile Application Development December 2019  Developed Travel Planner Application, IF: Travel THEN: Plan (ITTP), using Android Studio with Java.
- Implemented Database, GPS, Cursor, ListView, and Floating Action Button to control main functions.
- Created setting options, which include changing background colors and languages

 # 🪄 LICENSE